2023 Pinatar Cup

 The 2023 Pinatar Cup was the third edition of the Pinatar Cup, an international women's football tournament.
 It was held in San Pedro del Pinatar, Spain from 15 to 21 February 2023.

-Iceland won the tournament for the first time.
+Iceland won the tournament for the first time, while Wales were the runners-up.

 Format

 The four invited teams played a round-robin tournament.
 Points awarded in the group stage followed the formula of three points for a win, one point for a draw, and zero points for a loss.
 A tie in points was decided by goal differential.